Clark County Court Records

 - Software and administrative records used for court information management

-These restrictions apply whether the request is made online, in person, or by mail.
+These restrictions apply whether you submit your request online, in person, or by mail.
 Records that have been sealed or expunged by court order will not appear in public searches.

 Clark County Criminal Court Records

-Criminal case records in Clark County are divided between two courts based on the severity of the offense.
+Criminal cases in Clark County are split between two courts depending on the severity of the offense.
 Felony cases are filed and maintained by the Clerk of Courts at the Court of Common Pleas, General Division.
-Misdemeanor and traffic cases, as well as preliminary hearings on felony charges, are handled by the Clark County Municipal Court’s criminal and traffic division.
+Misdemeanor and traffic cases — along with preliminary hearings on felony charges — are handled by the Clark County Municipal Court's criminal and traffic division.

 Searching Criminal Records Online